astrauka/babel-plugin-i18n-replace/README.md

 translations.interpolate('Hello, %{name}', { name: user.name })

-// interpolation function to replace interpolation arguments at run-time const interpolate = (string, options) => {
+// interpolation function to replace interpolation arguments at run-time
+// you will have to define it and can skip it if no interpolation is required const interpolate = (string, options) => {
   if (!options) return string;